What are MUTCD Standards?

 Interwest Safety Supply and the MUTCD

-The MUTCD is a valuable reference tool for any industry involved with roads and highways.
-Having effective traffic control devices that reliably meet these standards is vital to both the efficiency and safety of road and highway travel for us all.
+The MUTCD manual is a valuable reference tool for any industry involved with roads and highways.
+Having effective traffic control devices that reliably meet the MUTCD standard is vital to both the efficiency and safety of road and highway travel for us all.

-Every product we offer is in accordance with FHWA and the MUTCD standards they publish.
+Every product we offer is in accordance with FHWA and the Manual on Uniform Traffic Control Devices standards they publish.
 For over 40 years, we have worked closely with state, local, and private industries to ensure the safety of roadways across the nation at Interwest Safety Supply.

 References: